 The striker has never been at a club for longer than three years, and hence he has already moved clubs on a permanent basis six times.

 Having joined Chelsea in 2011, Lukaku went on loans to West Brom and Everton before being sold to the latter for €33m after the arrival of Diego Costa to Stamford Bridge.
 He then moved to Man Utd for an initial €88.65m, rising to €106.4m with add-ons.

-Inter followed, and after excelling in Italy he returns to Chelsea, where he hit the ground running with a second debut goal versus Arsenal.
+Inter followed, and after excelling in Italy he returned to Chelsea, where he hit the ground running with a second debut goal versus Arsenal.

-Things went sour for him since, and after flirting with an Inter return midway through the campaign, he has now completed his return on loan.
+Things went sour for him quickly, however, and after flirting with an Inter return midway through the 2021-22 campaign, he then completed his return on loan.
 Lukaku is now set to leave Chelsea on a permanent deal.